remotework1/LavondaTalbertIT1025/Lab8/readme.md

 #### Intellectual Property

-##### WIPO is the global forum that leads the development of a balance and effective international IP system that enables nnovation and creativity for the benefit of all.
+##### i.
+WIPO is the global forum that leads the development of a balance and effective international IP system that enables nnovation and creativity for the benefit of all.

-##### A copyright is obtained by creating the original work.
+##### ii.
+A copyright is obtained by creating the original work.
 The benefit of registering for a copyright you can sue if used improperly, work is owned by the owner and its easy to transfer the work to others.
+The SVG image should be copyrighted so it cannot be used by others in design or manipulated in a way that is beneficial to someone else.
+Also in order to register for use on the internet, and print it needs to have its own identity.

+##### iii.